-Do you ever think about how important your purchasing threshold is?
-Your agency’s simplified acquisition threshold (SAT), or the dollar amount a request must be within to not require a formal bidding process (request for proposal or RFP), can actually make or break the whole flow of your procurement efforts.
-It can be the difference between an accelerated, responsive request or one that drags to a halt after so many delays, sapping your procurement team’s resources and budget.
-Remember, RFPs are only 20% of of the government market — and everyone can agree on the reason why.
+If you haven’t thought about your agency’s purchasing threshold lately, it’s a good time to take a look.
+It may be more important than you think.
+That’s because your simplified acquisition threshold (SAT) can make or break the flow of your procurement efforts.
+Why?
+It’s the difference between an accelerated, responsive request and a detailed, time-consuming request for proposal (RFP).
+However, RFPs are only 20% of of the government market — and everyone can agree on the reason why.

 How do I avoid the dreaded RFP?

-Agencies commonly attempt to use the piggy-backing exception process or look to a group purchasing organization (GPO) for a solution to the RFP.
-However, these processes have roadblocks of their own and often don’t yield the expected savings and efficiencies of simpler methods like the request for quote (RFQ).
-Micropurchases and RFQs account for the vast majority of government spending (80%), and that percentage is set to grow in the coming years as more agencies raise their small purchase thresholds.
+Agencies commonly use the “piggy back” exception process or look to a group purchasing organization (GPO) for a solution to the RFP.
+However, these processes have their own unique roadblocks and often don’t yield the expected savings of simpler methods, like a request for quote (RFQ).
+RFQs and micropurchases currently account for the vast majority of government spending—a whopping 80%—and that percentage is set to grow in the coming years as more agencies raise their small purchase thresholds.

 Why are requests for quote (RFQs) a better option?

-How do I maximize maximize full and open competition with RFQs?
+How do I maximize full and open competition with RFQs?

 By increasing your small purchase threshold, you empower your procurement team to receive quotes from a broader pool of vendors competing for your business.
 Over 800 government agencies use GovQuote to instantly get matched with companies that sell the products and/or services they request, making it simple for buyers to fulfill RFQs with ease.